A Prophecy of the First and Second Advent of Jesus Christ

 Isaiah 61:1-2 is Christ’s proclamation of his earthly ministry to all people.
 This ministry culminates as Jesus died on the cross as our Savior and was resurrected as our Redeemer.

 But wait.
 There’s one more I haven’t mentioned yet.
-Isaiah 63 is where the “day of vengeance of our God” from Isaiah 61:2 is foretold.
+Isaiah 63 is where you’ll find more about the “day of vengeance of our God” we already found in Isaiah 61:2.

-Here’s another warning about that one: he won’t return as an infant to a manger.
+When you read that chapter, you’ll find the hope found in the one who is “mighty to save.”
+But here’s the warning you’ll find in Isaiah 63: he won’t return as an infant to a manger.
 Christ’s triumphant return to Earth will be as conquering King.
 (Revelation 1:7; Titus 2:13; Revelation 19:11-16)

 Behold, he is coming with the clouds, and every eye will see him, even those who pierced him, and all tribes of the earth will wail on account of him.
 Even so.
 Amen.
 Revelation 1:7